 Under Coast Guard procedural rules, service of complaints and default motions are treated differently than most other filings.
 33 C.F.R. § 20.304.
-The purpose of these requirements is to ensure a mariner is notified of any charges brought against his or her MMC, including suspension or revocation.
-Specifically, Table 20.304(g) describes when service of various types of documents is considered complete.
+The purpose of these requirements is to ensure a mariner is notified of any charges brought against his or her MMC.
+Specifically, Table 1 to 20.304(g) describes when service of various types of documents is considered complete.
 For complaints and default motions served by certified mail or express courier, service is complete only when delivered to the person's residence and signed for by either the respondent or another person of suitable age and discretion residing there.
+33 C.F.R. § 20.304(g) tbl.
+1 to 20.304(g).
 Additionally, the regulations require a respondent to "file a written answer to the complaint 20 days or less after service of the complaint."
 33 C.F.R. § 20.308(a).
 An Administrative Law Judge (ALJ) may find a respondent in default "upon failure to file a timely answer to the complaint or, after motion, upon failure to appear at a conference or hearing without good cause shown."
 33 C.F.R. § 20.310(a).

 Here, the Coast Guard properly served Respondent with the Complaint and Motion for Default.
-As Respondent has neither filed an answer nor availed himself of the opportunity to respond to the Motion for Default, I find Respondent in DEFAULT.
+As Respondent has neither filed an answer nor availed himself the opportunity to respond to the Motion for Default, I find Respondent in DEFAULT.
 A default constitutes an admission of all facts alleged in a complaint and a waiver of Respondent's right to a hearing on those facts.
 33 C.F.R. § 20.310(c).
 See Appeal Decision 2682 (REEVES) (2008).
 Therefore, I find the following factual allegations in the Complaint ADMITTED:

-1. On September 3, 2023, the Transportation Security Administration (TSA) determined Respondent does not meet the security threat assessment standards described in 49 C.F.R. § 1572.5, poses an imminent security threat in accordance with 49 C.F.R. § 1572.21(d)(3), and revoked Respondent's Transportation Worker Identification Credential (TWIC), in accordance with 49 C.F.R. § 1572.5(b).
+- 1. On July 2, 2022, the Transportation Security Administration (TSA) determined Respondent does not meet the security threat assessment standards described in 49 C.F.R. § 1572.5, posing an imminent security threat in accordance with 49 C.F.R. § 1572.21(d)(3), and revoked Respondent's Transportation Worker Identification Credential (TWIC), in accordance with 49 C.F.R. § 1572.5(b). - 2.
+Respondent is a security risk as described by 46 U.S.C. § 7703(5).

-- 2. Respondent is a security risk as described by 46 U.S.C. § 7703(5). - 3.
-In aggravation: Respondent's ineligibility to hold a TWIC is proof Respondent is not eligible for an MMC, in accordance with 46 C.F.R. §§ 10.101 and 10.235(h).
+3. In aggravation, Respondent's ineligibility to hold a TWIC is proof Respondent is not eligible for an MMC, in accordance with 46 C.F.R. §§ 10.101 and 10.235(h).